 You might not need additional insurance, but civil liability insurance is something we recommend you get.

-Under Dutch law, if you cause damage to other people, you must take responsibility and pay for it.
+According to Dutch law, If you cause damage to other people, you must take responsibility and pay for the damages caused.
 Civil liability insurance is very popular in the country, with around 90% of the population covered.

-It can cover repairs to the car if you hit someone or something while driving, minor damage to furniture in a rented apartment, or even restoring a neighbour’s lawn that has been vandalised by your dog.
+For example, this coverage can help you pay for the damages you’ve accidentally caused in a car accident, or cause minor damage to furniture in a rented apartment,or even restoring a neighbour’s lawn that has been vandalised by your dog.

 Also, liability insurance even takes care of damages caused by professional activities, such as medical suits, so it is recommended for everyone.

-After you sign your contract (online or when you arrive), your first priority is to get the citizen service number (BSN).
-An employment agency will get one for you.
-They’ll also pay taxes for you.
+After signing your contact, your priority should be getting your BSN.
+Again, in most cases, the employment agency you’ve partnered with will get one for you, and will also take care of your taxes.
 However, with your number, you need to get Dutch health insurance.